pozil/bonita-angular-dashboard/README.md

 <img src="http://pozil.github.io/images/2014-09-30-integrating-angularjs-with-bonita-bpm/screenshot_bonita_angular_dashboard.png"/>

-**Note:** this is just a demo.
-There will not be any releases or bug fixes.

 ## How to build the project and deploy it in Bonita
 **Note:** this requires the 'Custom pages' feature available in Bonita BPM (version greater that 6.3) Efficiency or Performance editions.